The round handle problem: Statement of the RHP

 We briefly recall the statements of these conjectures and their relation to the disc embedding problem.

-\begin{conjecture}[Topological surgery conjecture] Any degree one normal map $(M,\partial M) \to (X,\partial X)$ from a $4$-manifold $M$ to a $4$-dimensional Poincar\'{e} pair $(X,\partial X)$, that is a $\Z[\pi_1(X)]$-homology equivalence on the boundary, is topologically normally bordant rel.\ boundary to a homotopy equivalence if and only if the surgery obstruction in $L_4(\Z[\pi_1(X)])$ vanishes. \end{conjecture}
+\begin{conjecture}[Topological surgery conjecture] Every degree one normal map $(M,\partial M) \to (X,\partial X)$ from a compact $4$-manifold $M$ to a $4$-dimensional Poincar\'{e} pair $(X,\partial X)$, that is a $\Z[\pi_1(X)]$-homology equivalence on the boundary, is topologically normally bordant rel.\ boundary to a homotopy equivalence if and only if the surgery obstruction in $L_4(\Z[\pi_1(X)])$ vanishes. \end{conjecture}

 \begin{conjecture}[$s$-cobordism conjecture] Every compact topological $5$-dimensional $s$-cobordism $(W;M_0,M_1)$, that is a product on the boundary, is homeomorphic to a product $W \cong M_0 \times I \cong M_1 \times I$, extending the given product structure on the boundary. \end{conjecture}